 I whipped up this gluten free salmon pasta one day in order to use up some leftover smoked salmon that was knocking around in the fridge.
 It turned out to be very tasty and is now firmly on our mid-week meal recipe list.

-Of course, the salmon doesn’t need to be leftovers and you can vary the amount use depending on how much you have, just adjust the other quantities accordingly.
+Of course, the smoked salmon doesn’t need to be leftovers and you can vary the amount use depending on how much you have, just adjust the other quantities accordingly.

 - 4 spring onions, chopped finely

 - 6 spears asparagus, chopped into short lengths (3cm) (tenderstem broccoli is a great alternative, slice the stalks into rounds and the tops into small florets)

 - Olive oil

 - 150g smoked salmon (or whatever quantity you have to use up), sliced into strips

 - 200g gluten free pasta (any shape will do, although avoid penne as the tubes will end up full of the sauce - I love linguini for this dish)

 - Zest of half a lemon (plus extra to garnish)